 Secondly, feedback should be timely.
 To be effective, feedback should be given as close to the learning as possible.
 This allows students to make immediate connections between their performance and the feedback given, helping them to better understand and apply the suggestions.

-Carless's research emphasized the importance of various factors in effective feedback.
+Carless's research emphasised the importance of various factors in effective feedback.
 These factors include student engagement, teacher-student relationships, and the use of technology.
 By considering these factors, educators can enhance the effectiveness of their feedback and support students in achieving their full potential.

-7 Effective (and Time-Saving) Marking Strategies
+7 Time-Saving Marking Strategies

-Feedback is widely recognized as the most effective pathway to enhance learning and improve pupil outcomes.
+Feedback is widely recognised as the most effective pathway to enhance learning and improve pupil outcomes.
 To achieve substantial progress, it is imperative to employ a variety of feedback strategies in different formats.
 Here are seven effective and practical methods for teachers:

 1. Whole-Class Feedback

 Collect a range of books from your class and note key strengths and common areas for improvement.
-Record these observations and provide collective feedback to the class, emphasizing positives and areas needing improvement.
+Record these observations and provide collective feedback to the class, emphasising positives and areas needing improvement.
 This strategy saves time and ensures consistent feedback (TeacherToolkit, 2022).

 2. Live Marking